Noncommutative coordinates for symplectic representations: Topological data

 We will always assume that

 This precisely means that the double of~$S$ along its boundary $\partial S = \partial \bar{S} \setm R$ has negative Euler characteristic.

-\begin{rem} The conditions we assume on~$S$ can be equivalently expressed saying that~$S$ admits a complete hyperbolic structure of finite volume with nonempty, possibly noncompact, geodesic boundary and without cusps. \end{rem}
+\begin{rem} The conditions we assume on~$S$ can be equivalently expressed in the following geometric way: $S$ admits a complete hyperbolic structure of finite volume with nonempty, possibly noncompact, geodesic boundary and without cusps. \end{rem}

 As examples, let's see some special and \enquote{extreme} cases.
-On the one hand, $r$ can be zero.
-This is the case when $S$ is compact, with negative Euler characteristic.
+On the one hand, $r$~can be zero.
+This is the case when $S$~is compact, with negative Euler characteristic.
 On the other hand, the surface~$\bar{S}$ can be a disk ($g=0, k=1$), or an annulus ($g=0, k=2$).
 In these cases, our hypothesis implies that $r \geq 3$ for the disc, and $r \geq 1$ for the annulus.

-\subsection{Fundamental group}
+\section{Fundamental group}

 The fundamental group of~$S$ is a free group of rank~$2g+k-1$.

 For definiteness, we denote by~$b_0$ the base point of the surface~$S$, i.e.\ $\pi_1(S)= \pi_1(S, b_0)$.
 Thus elements of~$\pi_1(S)$ are classes of loops based at~$b_0$ and, for~$\alpha$ and~$\gamma$ in~$\pi_1(S)$, represented by loops~$a$ and~$g$ respectively, their product~$\alpha \gamma$ or $\alpha * \gamma$ is represented by the loop $a* g$ obtained juxtaposing~$g$ then~$a$, in that order.
 More generally, for two paths $a\colon [0,1]\to S$, $g\colon [0,1]\to S$ such that $g(1)=a(0)$, we will denote by $a* g$ the juxtaposition of~$g$ and~$a$.
 With this convention, the fundamental group~$\pi_1(S)$ acts on the \emph{right} on the universal cover~$\widetilde{S}$.